-In early June, the New York Times reported that since at least 2010, Facebook has negotiated more than 60 data-sharing partnerships with hardware manufacturers such as Apple and Samsung, as well as four Chinese companies.
-One of the deals gave access to data on Facebook users to Huawei, a Chinese telecommunications company that U.S. intelligence officials consider to be a national security threat.
-The user information Facebook shared with its partners includes religious and political views, work and education history, and relationship status.
+Over several years, Facebook negotiated more than 60 data-sharing partnerships with hardware manufacturers such as Apple and Samsung, as well as with four Chinese companies, the New York Times reported in June 2018.
+One deal provided personal data on Facebook users to Huawei, a Chinese telecommunications company that U.S. intelligence officials considered a national security threat.

-Facebook’s deals with device makers involved two of Facebook’s well-specified business goals: generating more mobile users and making inroads in China, where Facebook has been banned since 2009.
-Facebook negotiators likely were paying less attention to other critical issues, such as the potential for the agreements to compromise user privacy, as well as any negative publicity or punishment that could result from such data sharing.
+Facebook’s deals with device makers were aimed at generating more mobile users and making inroads in China, where the social network has been banned since 2009.
+Facebook negotiators likely paid less attention to other critical issues, such as possible threats to user privacy, as well as any negative publicity or punishment that could result from data sharing.

-In his book The Power of Noticing: What the Best Leaders See (Simon & Schuster, 2014), Harvard Business School professor Max H. Bazerman writes that negotiators and other decision makers often focus so narrowly on their immediate goals and tasks that they miss important information that falls outside their field of vision.
-Bazerman and New York University professor Dolly Chugh call this common tendency bounded awareness.
+In his book The Power of Noticing: What the Best Leaders See, Harvard Business School professor Max H. Bazerman writes that negotiators and other decision makers often focus so narrowly on immediate goals that they overlook other important information.
+Bazerman and New York University professor Dolly Chugh call this common phenomenon bounded awareness.

-More specifically, our tendency to focus on narrow financial and business goals in negotiation can contribute to ethical fading, or the tendency for the ethical dimensions of a decision to fade from consideration.
-Organizational practices can lead us to classify a decision as a “business decision” rather than as an “ethical decision,” according to Notre Dame University professor Ann Tenbrunsel and Kellogg School of Management professor emeritus David Messick.
-When we fail to recognize the ethical dimensions of our negotiations, we may end up behaving unethically—perhaps without even realizing it.
+The procility to focus on narrow financial and business goals can contribute to ethical fading, or the tendency for the ethical dimensions of a decision to fade from consideration, according to Notre Dame University professor Ann Tenbrunsel and the late David Messick.
+This can lead us to compromise our negotiation ethics in business—perhaps without even realizing it.

 In 2008, Alain Dreyfus, an art dealer in Switzerland, was the winning bidder for an 1889 painting by the landscape impressionist Alfred Sisley in an auction held by Christie’s in New York.

-Ten years later, Dreyfus has asked the venerable auction house to return the $338,500 he paid for the painting, titled First Day of Spring in Moret, plus an annual interest rate of 8%, as reported by the New York Times.
+Ten years later, Dreyfus asked the auction house to return the $338,500 he paid for the painting, titled First Day of Spring in Moret, plus interest, as the New York Times reported in 2018.
 Why the buyer’s remorse?
-Dreyfus had come to believe that the painting was stolen from its owner by the Nazis during World War II.
+Dreyfus had come to believe the Nazis stole the painting from its owner during World War II.

 We are far less likely to notice others’ unethical behavior when we have incentives to ignore it.

-According to the Toronto-based art recovery company Mondex, a Jewish art collector named Alfred Lindon put the Sisley painting and the rest of his collection in a bank safe before fleeing Paris when the Nazis invaded the city.
-At one point, Mondex says, the painting was held by Hermann Goering, a Nazi leader involved in art seizures.
-Mondex tracks down looted artworks and matches them with their heirs in return for a portion of the work’s value, according to the Times.
-One of Lindon’s heirs recently filed a claim related to the painting in a Paris court.
-Dreyfus said he was willing to return the painting to Lindon’s heirs after being refunded by Christie’s.
+According to the Toronto-based art-recovery company Mondex, a Jewish art collector named Alfred Lindon put the Sisley painting in a bank safe before fleeing Paris when the Nazis invaded.
+At one point, Mondex says, the painting was held by Nazi leader Hermann Goering.
+After one of Lindon’s heirs filed a claim related to the painting in a Paris court, Dreyfus said he was willing to return it to them after being refunded by Christie’s.

-Here again, we can make more responsible decisions—and avoid accusations later on—by minimizing distractions that could prevent us from noticing wrongdoing, such as time pressure and fatigue.
-In addition, organizations need to give their employees incentives to speak up when they encounter suspicious information or behavior.
+To improve our negotiation ethics in business, we need to minimize distractions that could prevent us from noticing wrongdoing, such as time pressure and fatigue.
+In addition, organizations should give their employees incentives to speak up when they encounter unethical negotiation tactics.

-In 2014, the state of New York committed itself to building a state-of-the-art film studio outside the city of Syracuse.
-The Central New York Film Hub, spearheaded by New York Governor Andrew M. Cuomo and funded by some of his most generous campaign donors, was supposed to create at least 350 technology jobs and attract major filmmaking projects.
+In 2014, the state of New York committed to building a high-tech film studio outside Syracuse.
+The Central New York Film Hub, spearheaded by then–New York governor Andrew M. Cuomo and funded by some of his campaign donors, was supposed to create at least 350 technology jobs and attract major filmmaking projects.

-But just four years later, the state had given up on the film hub and sold it to a corporation set up by Onondaga County, where it’s located, for just $1, the Times reports.
+Four years later, the state sold the film hub to a corporation set up by Onondaga County, where it was located, for just $1, the Times reported.
 What went wrong?
-The site failed to attract any high-caliber projects or offer good-paying jobs; instead, it hosted only sporadic film shoots.
-The facility’s builder, COR Development, scored a lucrative construction contract but eventually sued the state over back rent.
-COR executives were charged with federal bid rigging, while the producers chosen by the Cuomo administration to anchor the project were wrapped up in legal troubles of their own, the Times found in an investigation.
+The site failed to attract any high-caliber projects or offer good-paying jobs.
+The facility’s builder, COR Development, scored a lucrative construction contract, and its executives were charged with federal bid rigging, a Times investigation found.

-Ultimately, the state concluded that the hub didn’t fit in well with the state’s other high-tech projects.
-So why did it invest in an out-of-the-way film hub in the first place?
+Why did the state invest in an out-of-the-way film hub in the first place?
 Overconfidence about a project’s long-term success is common in the business world.
-Unwarranted optimism is compounded when negotiators do business with their close associates, friends, and families.
-When we choose to do business with those we know well, we have a strong motivation to downplay or ignore their flaws and past transgressions—another example of motivated blindness.
-In the process, we may overlook business partners who are more qualified or who have a better ethical reputation.
+Moreover, when we do business with those we know well, we have a strong motivation to downplay their flaws.
+In the process, we may overlook more suitable business partners.

-What’s the remedy for these common errors?
+These common errors can compromise negotiation ethics in business, both in one-on-one and group negotiation.
+How can you avoid them?
 First, before making a major investment, solicit estimates from unbiased experts of its likelihood of success.
-Second, cast a wide net when scouting potential investment partners rather than settling for those you know best.
-Third, when choosing to partner with those close to you, delegate your negotiations to a neutral party who won’t be swayed by personal ties.
+Second, cast a wide net when scouting for partners rather than settling for those you know best.
+Third, when partnering with those close to you, delegate your negotiations to a neutral party.